Firehawke/a2softlist-support/README.md

  You WILL need to add a shortname in the definition's first line.

- You WILL need to make sure that disk filenames are properly lowercased to meet MAME requirements.

- You WILL need to add disk/side tags where appropriate (see existing softlist entries for examples)
+ You WILL need to add disk/side tags where appropriate (see existing softlist entries for examples).
+The script now can autodetect many common filename patterns for disk numbers and side numbers, but things will still fall through the cracks.

  You also will need to make small adjustments to match the formatting used in the MAME softlist files; the comment line that gets output by the script containing the complete description (suitable for doublechecking the work) can be converted to a blank line once you're ready to sign off on the file and that'll get you in line with the usual formatting for Apple softlists.